alfred-node/alfred-server/README.md

 }
 ```

-'alfreds-github-login' is now a permanently stored credential.
+'alfreds-github-login' is now a permanently stored encrypted credential.
 You can use that textual name to reference it when it's needed (in stages that support it).
 Stages that use sensitive credentials can load it using:

 `app.credentials.load('alfreds-github-login')` (if you pass something that isn't a string, then it will just return whatever you gave it in order to easily support inline credentials too).